dynamicguy/mw-docs/docs/dashboard/systemwide/gdpr.md

 ## Introduction

-By default, MajorityWorld handles several aspects of the regulations introduced by the GDPR.
+By default, DrikGallery handles several aspects of the regulations introduced by the GDPR.

 ## Deleting users